DioxusLabs/dioxus/examples/01-app-demos/geolocation-native-plugin/README.md

 A minimal Dioxus application that implements a native plugin.

+The plugin demonstrated here makes it possible to access the user's geolocation.
+It does a few things:

 - Inspect and request location permissions using the native Android/iOS dialogs.
 - Configure one-shot position requests (high-accuracy toggle + maximum cached age).
 - Inspect the last reported coordinates, accuracy, altitude, heading, and speed.